SoftUni-Internal/interactive-content/EN/10-Deployment/02-App-Preparation-for-Deployment.md

 app.listen(port);
 ```

-## Use a database instead of writing to your local filesystem
+## Use a Database Instead of Writing to Your Local Filesystem

 Heroku uses Linux containers called **dynos** to run your code.